foxleigh81/foxleigh.me/library/mind-body-and-soul/2019-goals-how-did-i-do/index.md

 ![My office, post-upgrade](./images/after.jpg)

-I still have a few more upgrades to make.
+I need to mount my pictures again and I still have a few more upgrades to make.
 I want to mount my server monitor to the shelves to the left of my desk and put some LED lighting in the built-in shelving but all-in-all.
 I'm incredibly happy with the result.
+I might even do a post about it at some point.

 ## 5) Build that wall: FAILED